kyberdrb/installed_packages_linux/README.md

         1. Enable developer mode [[2]](https://wiki.archlinux.org/index.php/Android_Debug_Bridge)
         1. Enable USB Debugging [[2]](https://wiki.archlinux.org/index.php/Android_Debug_Bridge)
         1. Connect the phone with the computer via USB cable
-        1. `adb device` - confirm and, eventually, save device, when prompted
+        1. `adb devices` - confirm and, eventually, save device, when prompted
         1. Create screen padding with command [[3]](https://nerdschalk.com/android-change-navigation-bar-height/)

-                adb shell wm overscan 7,5,7,40
+                adb shell wm overscan 20,0,20,40

             Numbers represent [LEFT,TOP,RIGHT,BOTTOM] edge of the screen

             This increases the height of the navigation bar - moves the navigation bar higher - and pads the sides and top of the software displaying area into the hardware area from the screen edges unresponsive to the touch towards the touch-responsive parts of the screen, for more fluent and comfortable usage of the phone.
+The keyboard is responsive to the corner and edge buttons 'q', 'p' and other control buttons.
+The cursor can be now dragged to the very edge of the screen, behind the first character on a line with ease.
+Context menus in the left and right top corner are now responsive to touch immediately.
+So much functionality for a little bit of discomfort, less usable screen space and a little bit uglier graphical interfaces of some applications.
+For zero money, zero waste.
+That's efficient :D Efficiency.
+Redefined.

 * xscreenserver gnome-keyring - screensaver and lockscreen support
     - `gnome-keyring` serves as a prevention for `journalctl` error messages